krishnac7/IotImageAnalysis/README.md

 ![creating Services](https://github.com/krishnac7/Media/blob/master/IotImageAnalysis/Gif/creatingServices.gif)

+NOTE: You can skip steps 3,4 if you face any issues

 3. Goto connections tab and open IotF Service and Launch Watson Iot Platform
 4. Navigate to Devices tab and Add Device